matthirten13/bannasch-dog-genetics-lab-beta/research/index.md

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="A Splice Acceptor Variant in DLL3 Is Associated with Spondylocostal Dysostosis in a Litter of Mixed-Breed Dogs" style="rich" %}

 {% include section.html %}